drashland/wocket/example_apps/chat/README.md

 # Chat

-This is an interactive client-server application where you send messages through a web application.
-The server receives the messages and broadcasts the messages to all clients.
-You can open multiple browser windows to act as multiple clients.
+This is an interactive application where you send messages through a web application.
+The socket server receives the messages and broadcasts the messages to all socket clients.
+You can open multiple browser windows to act as multiple socket clients.
+The web application is served using [Drash](https://github.com/drashland/deno-drash).

 1. Clone the repo and go into the `chat` directory.